kylln20/WRO_FE_2023-24/README.md

 The wall contours are detected with one region of interest for each wall.

-The areas of each contour are added into their respective variable, leftArea for the area of the left wall, and rightArea for the area of the right wall.
+The areas of each contour are added to their respective variable, leftArea for the area of the left wall and rightArea for the area of the right wall.

-In addition to the area of the black wall, we also add the areas of any magenta contour we see to help make sure we avoid collision with the parking lot.
+In addition to the area of the black wall, we also add the areas of any magenta contour we see to help avoid collision with the parking lot.

 <img src="https://github.com/kylln20/WRO_FE_2023-24/blob/main/other/extra%20images/wallcontour.png" height="300px">

 To stay centered when driving straight, we use a proportional derivative (PD) algorithm, which involves calculating the difference between the areas of the two contours and calculating a turning angle based on:

-* A difference in contour areas (error)
+* A difference in contour areas (`error`)
-* A straight constant (straightConst)- the number that would be sent for the car to go straight
+* A straight constant (`straightConst`)- the number that would be sent for the car to go straight
-* A proportional constant (cKp) - the constant that gets multiplied by error
+* A proportional constant (`cKp`) - the constant that gets multiplied by `error`
-* A derivative constant (cKd) - the constant that gets multiplied by the difference in the error and the previous error (prevError)
+* A derivative constant (`cKd`) - the constant that gets multiplied by the difference in the error and the previous error (`prevError`)

 The resulting calculation is:
 ```py